hewsAMH/drone-animation/DroneAnimation/README.txt

     - Removed the connection between the chopper camera and the drone
     - Implemented correct logic for the first-person camera

-## Additional Notes for Graders

-- None, all parts work as expected.

 ## File Structure
 - `DroneAnimation.cpp`: File containing the main function for this program, results in the file `DroneAnimation`
 - All new functionality is implemented within Model, View, and Controller